pskgokul/project-help/readme.md

 ## Audience

 Write your article such that it could be understood by a student who is about to take this course, but hasn't started yet (you just a few months ago!).
-For example, [here is one](http://www.scholarpedia.org/article/WENO_methods) that is presented in a way that is too complex for your mock audience.
+For example, [here is one](http://www.scholarpedia.org/article/WENO_methods) that is presented in a way that is likely too complex for your mock audience.

 ## How you will be graded